Robert Hazen

 Robert Miller Hazen (born November 1, 1948) is an American mineralogist and astrobiologist.
-He is a research scientist at the Carnegie Institution of Washington's Geophysical Laboratory and Clarence Robinson Professor of Earth Science at George Mason University, in the United States.
-Hazen is the Executive Director of the Deep Carbon Observatory.
+He is a research scientist at Carnegie Institution for Science's Earth and Planets Laboratory and Clarence Robinson Professor of Earth Sciences Emeritus at George Mason University, in the United States.
+Hazen launched the Deep Carbon Observatory in 2009 and served as its Executive Director until 2019.

 Early life

 Hazen was born in Rockville Centre, New York, on November 1, 1948.
 His parents were Peggy Hazen (née Dorothy Ellen Chapin; 1918–2002) and Dan Hazen (né Daniel Francis Hazen, Jr.; 1918–2016).
 He spent his early childhood in Cleveland, near a fossil quarry where he collected his first trilobite at the age of about 9.

 The Hazen family moved to New Jersey, where Robert's eight-grade teacher, Bill Welsh, observed Robert's interest in his collection of minerals.
 Hazen later recalled "He gave me a starter collection of 100 specimens, mineral field guides, and mimeographed directions to Paterson and Franklin, New Jersey."
 Hazen also had an early interest in music, starting with the piano at age 5, the violin at 6 and the trumpet at age 9.